wtsi-hgi/supergiant/docs/v0/capacity-service.md

 much CPU, RAM, and disk _containers_ need, not which flavor of server to use for each application.

-If you imagine _containerization_ to be similar to _virtualization_ (hypervisors partitioning big host machines in the cloud into multiple virtual machines), then the following analogy could be made:
+If you imagine _containerization_ to be similar to _hardware-level virtualization_ (hypervisors partitioning big host machines in the cloud into multiple virtual machines), then the following analogy could be made:

 Without the Supergiant Capacity Service, running a container orchestration platform like Kubernetes forces devops engineers to *manage 2 levels of capacity*